mintuhouse/terraform-modules/aws_name_servers/README.md

 # Usage
 * If `var.whitelabel` is set as `"true"`, you also need to [add glue records to your registrar](#modifying-glue-records)
+* Note: There is a minor bug with the current implementation sometimes.
+If you get an error, run the module with whitelabel=false and then change to true.

 ### Modifying Glue Records
 Refer the documentation for your registrar